LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 1. `python3 -m pip install --upgrade jupyterlab`
 2. `git clone https://github.com/LogtalkDotOrg/logtalk-jupyter-kernel`
 3. Change to the root directory of the repository
-5. `make install`
+4. `make install`

-If `make install` fails with a permission error, you can retry using `sudo make install` or repeat its last step using `python3 -m logtalk_kernel.install --user`.
+By default, `make install` uses `sys.prefix`.
+If it fails with a permission error, you can retry using either `sudo make install` or repeat its last step using `python3 -m logtalk_kernel.install --user` or `python3 -m logtalk_kernel.install --prefix PREFIX`.

 ### Uninstall